Estimation for high-frequency data under parametric market microstructure noise: Model

-where the parameter $\theta_0 \in \Theta \subset \reels^l$ with $\Theta$ a compact set, the impact function $\phi$ is known of class $C^3$ in its first argument, and $Q_{t_i} \in \reels^q$ includes \textit{observable} information\footnote{Note that we don't assume that $Q_t$ exists for any $t \in [0,T] - \{t_0, \cdots, t_N\}$ as it is often the case in the i.i.d setting, see, e.g., the framework in \cite{jacod2009microstructure}.} from the limit order book such as the trade type, the trading volume, the bid-ask spread, the duration time between two trades, the quoted depth, the order flow imbalance, etc. Finally, we assume that
+where the parameter $\theta_0 \in \Theta \subset \reels^l$ with $\Theta$ a compact set, the impact function $\phi$ is known of class $C^3$ in its second argument, and $Q_{t_i} \in \reels^q$ includes \textit{observable} information\footnote{Note that we do not assume that $Q_t$ exists for any $t \in [0,T] - \{t_0, \cdots, t_N\}$ as it is often the case in the i.i.d setting, see, e.g., the framework in \cite{jacod2009microstructure}.} at the observation time $t_i$ from the limit order book such as the aforementioned trade type (\cite{roll1984simple}), trading volume (\cite{glosten1988estimating}) and quoted bid-ask spread, but also possibly the duration time between two trades (\cite{almgren2001optimal}), the quoted depth (\cite{kavajecz1999specialist}), the order flow imbalance (\cite{cont2014price}), etc. In practice, $\phi$ could be always chosen as (\ref{spreadmodel}), although we do not specify this particular model in the paper for generality purposes.
+Further discussion is available in: \cite{black1986noise}, \cite{hasbrouck1993assessing}, \cite{o1995market}, \cite{madhavan1997security}, \cite{madhavan2000market}, \cite{stoll2000presidential} and \cite{hasbrouck2007empirical} among other prominent works.
+One can also look at the review from \cite{diebold2013correlation}.
+Finally, on the grounds that the one-lag autocorrelation in mid price returns is often found positive empirically, \cite{andersen2017volatility} extend the usual martingale-plus-noise setting to allow for positivity in the one-lag serial autocorrelation.
+Note that the model of (\ref{eqDecompositionAdditive}), without residual noise, is theoretically interesting because it allows to adapt the existing methods by plugging in the estimated price in place of the existing estimator.